 Daniel Renfrow, Assistant Professor of Sociology, attended the Eastern Sociological Society annual meeting in Philadelphia, PA.
-Abagail Williams (class of 2011) also attended and presented a poster based on her sociology senior thesis, Authenticity in a Rebellious Subculture: A Study of Hardcore and Punk Music Fans.
+Abagail Williams '11 also attended and presented a poster based on her sociology senior thesis, Authenticity in a Rebellious Subculture: A Study of Hardcore and Punk Music Fans.

 Jaclyn Schnurr, Associate Professor of Biology, served as an invited reviewer for the USFS publication: "Restoration in the Southern Appalachians: A Dialogue among Scientists, Planners and Land Managers.